EncarnaAmoros/star-wars-app/README.md

 For some of the UI components, CSS and icons we are using [PrimeReact](https://primereact.org/).
 To apply some CSS rules we are using also [Tailwind CSS](https://tailwindcss.com/).

 This app was made using: React, TypeScript, Redux, Redux Saga, Redux Toolkit, React Router DOM.
-For Testing: Jest Testing Library.
+For Testing: Jest Testing Library + msw for integration tests.
 Errors control and format: EsLint & prettier.